 If it is not cooked thoroughly then your pie will be runny.
 To check for doneness, give the pie a little jiggle.
 It should be firm.

 The alcohol cooks out of this pie, so it is still a family-friendly dessert.
 But if you prefer to cook without alcohol, just leave the bourbon out.
 It will still be delicious!

-- Prepare pie crust and place in a 9-inch pie pan, pressing against sides of the pan.
+- Prepare your pie crust and place it in a 9-inch pie pan, pressing against the sides of the pan.
 Flute edges, as desired.1 9-inch pie crust

 - Line the pie with parchment paper, then fill with pie weights or dried beans.

-- Bake pie crust for 15 minutes then remove it from the oven.
-Lift out the parchment paper with pie weights.
-Return back to the oven for an additional 5 minutes so that the bottom of the crust can cook.
+- Bake the pie crust for 15 minutes then remove it from the oven.
+Lift out the parchment paper with the pie weights.
+Return the pan to the oven for an additional 5 minutes so that the bottom of the crust can cook.

-- In a large mixing bowl, add butter, brown sugar, and granulated sugar, eggs, bourbon, and vanilla.
+- In a large mixing bowl, add butter, granulated sugar, syrup, eggs, bourbon, vanilla, and salt.
 Beat together for 2 minutes.¼ cup butter, ½ cup dark corn syrup, 2 eggs, 2 tablespons bourbon, ½ teaspoon vanilla extract, ¼ teaspoon kosher salt, ½ cup granulated sugar

 - Pour the filling mixture over the chocolate chips and spread evenly.

 - Cover the edges of the pie crust with a pie crust shield or with aluminum foil, to prevent them from burning.
-Place back into the oven and cook 40-50 minutes, until filling has set.
+Return the pan to the oven and cook for 50-60 minutes, until the filling has set.
 It should be slightly jiggly in the center, but firm on the outside.

 - Remove from the oven and cool at room temperature for at least 2 hours.

 - Replace the dark corn syrup with an equal amount of brown sugar or pure maple syrup.